On this page

 2. Opening greeting and salutation

-After your header, add a salutation to whom your cover letter is addressed to such as ‘dear hiring manager’ or ‘to whom it may concern’.
-Follow it with a short opening paragraph sharing valuable information as to why you’re wanting the job role.
-Explain if you’re new to the industry, your focus, and why the role appeals to you.
+After the header, add a salutation to whom the cover letter will be addressed to, such as, ‘dear hiring manager’ or ‘to whom it may concern’.
+Follow with a short opening paragraph sharing valuable information as to why you’re wanting the job role.
+Explain if you’re new to the career path, your main focus, and why the role appeals to you.

 3. Middle paragraph

-Your middle paragraph serves to showcase your notable achievements and elaborate on your beneficial skills to help stand out to hiring managers.
-Highlight how and why your personal values align with the company and industry, while presenting any important information that resonates with the specific job role or title.
+The middle paragraph of a cover letter serves to showcase notable achievements and elaborate on beneficial skills to help stand out to hiring managers.
+Highlight how and why your personal values align with the company and career path, while presenting any important information that resonates with the specific job role or title.

 4. Closing call to action

-Express confidence and conclude your cover letter with a strong call to action (CTA).
-Make sure to thank the hiring manager for taking the time to review your cover letter and consider you as a candidate.
+Express confidence and conclude in cover letters with a strong call to action (CTA).
+Make sure to thank the hiring manager for taking the time to review your cover letter or resume and considering you as a candidate.

 5. Professional sign-off

-Conclude your cover letter with a professional sign-off like ‘sincerely’ or ‘best regards’.
-Share thanks to the hiring manager and sign off your cover letter with your full name.
+Conclude a cover letter with a professional sign-off like ‘sincerely’ or ‘best regards’.
+Share thanks to the hiring manager and sign off the letter with your full name.

-Examples of how not to close a cover letter
+Examples of how not to close a cover letter: Cheers, Yours faithfully, Goodbye now, or Thanks, bye.

 Cover letter formatting guidelines